American Knife and Tool Institute

 ‘Switchblade knife’ means any knife which has a blade which opens automatically by hand pressure applied to a button, spring or other device in the handle of the knife. (§ 265.00)

 People in the knife community would refer to the knife in question as an assisted opener.
-Knives of this type have been available in New York State for over a decade, but the state has not adopted the “bias toward closure” exception which was the essence of the 2009 Amendment to the Federal Switchblade Act.
-Federal law does not preempt the NY Penal Code.
+Knives of this type have been available in New York State for over a decade, but the state has not adopted the “bias toward closure” exception, which was the essence of the 2009 Amendment to the Federal Switchblade Act.
+The New York Court of Appeals had an opportunity to offer some explanation to the citizens of New York, which it thereafter ignored.
 The Berrezueta case suggests that assisted opening knives should be avoided in New York.

 Dangerous Knife